 What is the difference between chalazion and stye?

 Stye and chalazion are eyelid bumps that may occur at any age.

 A chalazion is noticed as a bump on the eyelid.
 It is painless.

 A stye is painful and mostly forms at the edge of the eyelid.
 There may be associated swelling of the eyelid.

 What causes Chalazion and Styes?

-- Chlazion forms when an oil gland in the eyelid becomes blocked.
+- Chalazion forms when an oil gland in the eyelid becomes blocked from blepharitis (eye dandruff).

 How can they be treated?